awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-matchmakingconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RuleSetName`  <a name="cfn-gamelift-matchmakingconfiguration-rulesetname"></a>
-A unique identifier for a matchmaking rule set to use with this configuration\.
+A unique identifier for the matchmaking rule set to use with this configuration\.
 You can use either the rule set name or ARN value\.
 A matchmaking configuration can only use rule sets that are defined in the same Region\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`